 I was saved by another Times editor, Kim, who texted: “pls call me asap leave the press conference to do it.”

 She had the perp’s address.
 She sent over a short dossier and told me to go there, knock on the door, and get a comment from whoever answers.
-“They won’t be sleeping,” she said.
+“They won’t be sleeping,” she added.

-An hour later I was in Bethel Park, Pittsburgh’s south suburbs.
+An hour later I was in Bethel Park, Pittsburgh’s southern suburbs.
 A few blocks from the perp’s place, on Milford Drive, I slowed down to holler at a local news cameraman setting up for a live shot next to a newly-erected barricade.

 He told me local police had set up a “staging area” for media at the high school.
 But it was a ruse, he explained.
 They just wanted us away from the perp’s house.